 Indonesia and the Philippines could be particularly vulnerable to dangers such as these.
 While their direct trade exposure to China is relatively low, it is still high compared to most countries outside of East Asia.
 Plus, Indonesia and the Philippines trade a fair amount with other East Asian states, some of which have enormous trade relationships with China.

 Finally, even though the fact that the Philippines and Indonesia have the world’s longest tropical coastlines may lead to great opportunities for their tourism and trade, it could also present serious storm and flooding threats.
-They are also at risk from earthquakes and, the biggest black swan disaster of all, volcanoes.
+They are also at risk from earthquakes and, in some cases, volcanoes.
 The Indian Ocean tsunami of 2003, in which an estimated 200,000 people were killed in Indonesia alone, is of course the most tragic manifestation of such dangers to have yet occurred in the twenty-first century.